alliance-genome/agr_db_backups/README.md

 # AGR DB Backups

-This repo holds the code used to run automated (daily) postgres DB dumps through AWS Lambda.
+This repo holds the code used to run automated (daily) postgres DB dumps through AWS Lambda, and to restore them, enabling data rollback to different environments.

 ## Getting Started